calvinckho/capacitor-jitsi-meet/ios/README.md

 npx cap sync
 ```

-6. Turn off Bitcode in the app target as well as the pod targets.
+6. This step is optional if you are using Xcode 14 or later.
+Turn off Bitcode in the app target as well as the pod targets.
 In xcode Project Navigator,

 ```
    i.
 Pods -> Project -> Pods -> Build Settings -> Enable Bitcode -> No